History inspires today’s game developers. Here, Viking-like warriors in the computer game Scrolls, developed by Swedish Mojang.

 1864: Freedom to pursue any trade is introduced, preparing the ground for the Swedish market economy.

 1876: Lars Magnus Ericsson opens a telegraph repair shop – and so his namesake communications company is born.

-Early 1900s: Life expectancy in Stockholm is 39 years for men, 47 for women (53 and 54 in the countryside).
-More than 5 million inhabitants in Sweden, despite the large emigration.
+In the early 1900s, life expectancy in Stockholm is 39 years for men, 47 for women (53 and 54 in the countryside).
+More than 5 million inhabitants live in Sweden, despite the large emigration.

 1906: Ericsson’s main telephone plant has almost 1,500 employees.

 1918–1921: First all men, then all women get the right to vote.

 1932: Prime Minister Per Albin Hansson starts 40 years of Social Democratic government.
 The concept of folkhemmet (literally: the people’s home) leads the way for the Swedish welfare state and the Swedish Model.

 1939–1945: Sweden remains neutral during World War II, but the Swedish press is censored and Germans and German weapons are permitted to be transported through Sweden to Nazi-occupied Norway.
 Foodstuffs are rationed and surrogate products appear.

 1944: Swedish diplomat Raoul Wallenberg saves a large number of Jews from the Nazis in Budapest, Hungary.
 And at the end of the war, Folke Bernadotte, member of the royal family, achieves the release of 21,700 people from German concentration camps through negotiations.

 1946: Sweden joins the United Nations.
 Swedish Dag Hammarskjöld is Secretary-General of the UN 1953–1961.
 After World War II Sweden is transformed into one of Europe’s leading industrial nations.